Building a Comprehensive Strategic Audit

-- Have the competencies to contribute to the innovation process
+- Have the competencies to contribute to the strategic auditing process.

-- Have the capability to lead and/or facilitate the innovation process
+- Have the capability to lead and/or facilitate the strategic auditing process.

-- Understand the key components of creative thinking and ideas generation: ‘thinking outside the box’
+- Understand the key components of creative thinking, teamwork and ideas generation in strategy development.

-- Apply the principles of the innovation process for profitable growth using proven frameworks, methodologies, processes and tools
+- Apply the principles of strategic analysis and action planning using proven frameworks, methodologies, processes and tools.

 Please click/tap your browser ‘Back’ button to return to the location navigated from.
-Alternatively, click/tap the ‘Sphere of Opportunity’ graphic below to navigate to the SME & SBU Business Strategy page.
+Alternatively, click/tap the ‘Sphere of Opportunity’ graphic below to navigate to the SME Business Strategy Events page.